camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

   [Read the installation guide]({{< ref "/installation/full/jboss/_index.md" >}}) to learn how to install the Camunda JBoss/Wildfly subsystem into your JBoss AS 7 or Wildfly Server.
 {{< /note >}}

-Camunda BPM provides advanced integration for JBoss AS 7 and Wildfly in the form of a custom [JBoss/Wildfly Subsystem](https://docs.jboss.org/author/display/AS71/Extending+JBoss+AS+7).
+Camunda Platform provides advanced integration for JBoss AS 7 and Wildfly in the form of a custom [JBoss/Wildfly Subsystem](https://docs.jboss.org/author/display/AS71/Extending+JBoss+AS+7).

 The most prominent features are: